awslabs/aws-crt-python/docs/dev/writing-code.md

 ### Strong References / Reference Counting

 A "strong reference" is one that keeps an object alive by incrementing its reference count.
+To "release" the reference is to decrement the object's reference count.
-When all references to an object are released (reference count goes to zero), it gets cleaned up.
+When all references to an object are released, its reference count goes to zero and it gets cleaned up.

-In Python code, every variable is a strong reference to an object.
+In pure Python code, every variable is a strong reference to an object.
 When the variable goes away, the reference is released.
-C code can create a strong reference to a Python object by calling `Py_INCREF(x)`, and release the reference by calling `Py_DECREF(x)`.
-Note that EVERYTHING in Python is an object: even functions, even numbers, even `None`.

-In the aws-c libraries, you create a strong reference to a struct by calling its `_acquire(x)` function, and release by calling its `_release(x)` function.
-Within the aws-c libraries, structs keep each other alive as long as necessary using these functions.
+In C code, reference counts on Python objects are controlled using `Py_INCREF(x)` and `Py_DECREF(x)`.
-Not every struct in the aws-c libraries has `_acquire(x)` and `_release(x)` functions, only heap-allocated structs with complex or unpredictable lifetimes.
+Structs from the aws-c libraries have `_acquire(x)` and `_release(x)` calls to control their reference counts.
-Every struct bound to a Python class is considered to have an unpredictable lifetime.
+We'll talk more about this [later](#reference-counting-in-c).

 ### Reference Cycle